-A long time staple product in Asia, Latin America, Oceania, Africa and the Caribbean, coconut oil has in recent years become a lifestyle favorite of people around the world.
+A long time staple product in countries from Asia to the Caribbean, in recent years coconut oil has become a favorite of people everywhere in the world.

-Green Med Info has a lot of interesting science-based information about coconut oil and what I like about it is that it’s written in understandable language.
+Green Med Info has a lot of interesting science-based information about coconut oil.

 From tree to oil

-It needs regular rainfall, high humidity, plenty of sunshine and average temperatures of 27° C / 81° F.
+It needs regular rainfall, high humidity, plenty of sunshine and average temperatures of 27° C / 81° F to thrive.

-Coconut oil is extracted from the ‘’meat’’ part of mature coconuts and processed into two types; unrefined and refined coconut oil.
+The oil is extracted from the ‘’meat’’ part of mature coconuts and processed into two types; unrefined (virgin) and refined coconut oil.

-During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil, which was an unforgettable experience.
-You can read about it in this article with pictures of the whole process.
+During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil, a very interesting experience.

-Since temperature has no effect on the quality or shelf life of coconut oil as it can easily go between solid-liquid and vice versa, it is not necessary to refrigerate your coconut oil.
+It can easily go between solid-liquid and vice versa and it is not necessary to refrigerate it.

 Coconut oil has a shelf life of about two years, longer than any other cooking oil.